 Satirical topics flood my mind.
 Just living life and reading the news are such rich sources for topics.
 The news itself is rich with story, so unbelievable at times, it seems like satire.
 In addition, satire is not only fun to read and powerful, but it is also easy, fun and fast to write.
 Creative story lines are made up, creative places and creative situations are introduced, and then you add the creative characters.
 Ideas and happenings in the real world are taken out for a spin, and when one takes them to their logical conclusions, bingo, silliness is exposed.
 A piece can now address some delicate idea but can be seen for the inconsistencies and foolishness it contains.

-So, you may see some satirical pieces coming in the future on this blog.
+So you may see some satirical pieces coming in the future on this blog.
 I would encourage you to use your creative talents too, and I’m not necessarily talking about satire.
-Go ahead and try something different, find what you can do and maybe what you are good at, and help change the world.
+Go ahead and try something different, and find what you can do and maybe what you are good at.
+Go out and change your world for Christ.